wickerbox/Pothole-Project/README.md

 # Pothole Project
-Low-cost device to collect and report real-time road information for cities.
+Developing a low-cost device to collect and report real-time road information for cities.